• Skip to primary navigation

 …

 Liked this article?
 Check out more like it in the Lost Mines of Phandelver DM Guide!
+Also, If you found this guide helpful, you might also like the game master tools I’ve been building — they’re designed for exactly this kind of prep work.

 Filed Under: Dungeons And Dragons, Lost Mines of Phandelver Guide Tagged With: black spider, dungeons, forge of spells, maps, nezznar, theater of the mind, wave echo cave